VCCRI/Spliceogen/README.md

 ## Scalability

 Spliceogen is highly scalable.
 Predictions are generated at a rate of 2.3 million variants/compute hour, with peak memory usage less than 500Mb.
 Benchmarking was performed using a single compute node with 1 CPU allocated.
-If preferred, a genome-wide database of pre-computed predictions for all SNVs within genes is available.
-Contact us to obtain this.
+If preferred, a genome-wide database of pre-computed predictions for all SNVs within genes is available (contact us).

 ## Output

 ### Predictions

 We developed logistic regression models for each of the following classes of splice-altering variants: donor loss, acceptor loss, donor gain and acceptor gain.
-Using these, we derive probability values which are used to rank variants based on the likelihood that they will cause each kind of splice-altering variant.
+Using these models, we derive probability values which are used to rank variants based on the likelihood that they will cause each kind of splice-altering variant.
 Variants outside of splice sites are assigned donor and acceptor gain scores only, while variants within donor/acceptor splice sites are assigned only donor/acceptor loss scores.

-Note that these probability values are used for ranking, and should not be interpreted as the actual probability of splice alteration.
-Similarly, these scores should not be compared across different models.
+Note that these probability values are used for ranking only; they should not be interpreted as the actual probability of splice alteration.
+Similarly, the scores should not be compared between different classes (gain/loss etc).

 ### Files